Huegoxaga/notes/finance/related-concepts.md

 - To simplify the cash flow analysis, models are created for estimation:
   - `Discrete Models` - model assumes that all cash flows and all compounding of cash flows occur at the ends of conventionally defined periods, such as months or years.
   - `Continuous Models` - models that assume cash flows and their compounding occur continuously over time
-- A `Cash Flow` means a certain amount of money, usually used for making investment, it can be:
-  - A single cashflow - a lump sum of money
-  - Regular cashflows, also known as annuity - continous contribution, same amount every time
-  - Uneven cashflows - continous contribution, uneven amount every time
-    - Irregular amount every time
-    - A set of disbursements or receipts that change by a constant amount from one period to the next in a sequence of periods, referred to as an arithmetic gradient series
-    - A set of disbursements or receipts that change by a constant proportion from one period to the next in a sequence of periods, referred to as a geometric gradient series
 - The principle of discrete compounding requires several assumptions:
   1. Compounding periods are of equal length
   2. Each disbursement and receipt occurs at the end of a period.
 A payment at time 0 can be considered to occur at the end of period minus 1
   3. Annuities and gradients coincide with the ends of sequential periods
 - The math function or factor used to convert the mathematical equivalence between the present value and future value of cash flows are referred as the `Compound Interest Factors`

-  - `Compound Amount Factor` has the future value as the independent variable
-  - `Present Worth Factor` has the present value as the independent variable
+#### Types of Cash Flow

+- A single cashflow - a lump sum of money, a single disbursement or receipt, it can be measured by:
+  - `Compound Amount Factor`, denoted by `(F/P,i,N)`, gives the future amount, `F`, that is equivalent to a present amount, `P`, when the interest rate is `i` and the number of periods is `N`
+    - It equals $$(1+i)^N$$
+  - `Present Worth Factor`, denoted by `(P/F,i,N)`, gives the present amount, `P`, that is equivalent to a future amount, `F`, when the interest rate is `i` and the number of periods is `N`
+    - It is the reciprocal of the compound amount factor
+    - It equals $$\frac{1}{(1+i)^N}$$
+- Regular cashflows, also known as annuity - continous contribution, same amount every time, it can be measured by:
+  - `Sinking Fund Factor`, denoted by `(A/F,i,N)`, gives the size, `A`, of a repeated small receipt or disbursement that is equivalent to a large future amount, `F`, if the interest rate is `i` and the number of periods is `N`
+    - It equals $$\frac{i}{(1+i)^N-1}$$
+    - A sinking fund is an interest-bearing account into which regular deposits are made in order to accumulate some amount
+  - `Uniform Series Compound Amount Factor`, denoted by `(F/A,i,N)`, gives the future value, `F`, that is equivalent to a series of equal-sized receipts or disbursements, `A`, when the interest rate is `i` and the number of periods is `N`
+    - It is the reciprocal of the sinking fund factor
+    - It equals $$\frac{(1+i)^N-1}{i}$$
+  - `Capital Recovery Factor`, denoted by `(A/P,i,N)`, gives the value, `A`, of the equal periodic payments or receipts that are equivalent to a present amount, `P`, when the interest rate is `i` and the number of periods is `N`
+    - It can be easily derived from the sinking fund factor and the compound amount factor
+    - It equals $$\frac{i(1+i)^N}{(1+i)^N-1}$$
+  - `Series Present Worth Factor`, denoted by `(P/A,i,N)`, gives the present amount, `P`, that is equivalent to an annuity with disbursements or receipts in the amount, `A`, where the interest rate is `i` and the number of periods is `N`
+    - It is the reciprocal of the capital recovery factor
+    - It equals $$\frac{(1+i)^N-1}{i(1+i)^N}$$
+    - `Capitalized Value` of a series can be obtained by getting the limit of the number of periods `N` to infinity in the in the series present worth factor calculation
   - Time values of regular cashflows can be calculatd by stacking each individual single cashflow with different number of time period together, the calculation can be simplified using the formula for the sum of a geometric series
-  - regular cashflows calculation can have a end mode(default for most calculators) which means the cashflow is added at the end of each time period
+    - Regular cashflows calculation can have a end mode(default for most calculators) which means the cashflow is added at the end of each time period
-  - regular cashflows calculation can have a begin mode which means the cashflow is added at the beginning of each time period
+    - Regular cashflows calculation can have a begin mode which means the cashflow is added at the beginning of each time period
     - Begin mode will compound the interest one more time at the end
-- For uneven casflows calculation each cashflow separate then add them together
-- Annuity - An annuity is a contract between you and an insurance company in which you make a lump-sum payment or series of payments and, in return, receive regular cashflows, beginning either immediately or at some point in the future. it can be further categorized as:
+  - An annuity is a contract between you and an insurance company in which you make a lump-sum payment or series of payments and, in return, receive regular cashflows, beginning either immediately or at some point in the future. it can be further categorized as:
     - Annuity Due - regular cashflows, begin mode
     - Ordinary Annuities - regular cashflows, end mode
     - Perpetuities - regular cashflows, end mode, infinite number of time periods
       - The time value for perpetuities equals payment amount divided by the interest rate for the payment time period
+- `Arithmetic Gradient Series` - a series of receipts or disbursements that starts at zero at the end of the first period and then increases by a constant amount from period to period
+  - `Arithmetic Gradient to Annuity Conversion Factor`, denoted by `(A/G,i,N)`, gives the value of an annuity, `A`, that is equivalent to an arithmetic gradient series where the constant increase in receipts or disbursements is `G` per period, the interest rate is `i`, and the number of periods is `N`
+    - It equals $$\frac{1}{i}-\frac{N}{(1+i)^N-1}$$
+    - There is often a base annuity `A'` associated with a gradient.
+Hence, the total cash flow equals `A'+G(A/G,i,N)`
+- `Geometric Gradient Series` - a series of cash flows that increase or decrease by a constant percentage each period
+  - `Geometric Gradient to Present Worth Conversion Factor`, denoted by `(P/A,g,i,N)`, gives the present worth, `P`, that is equivalent to a geometric gradient series where the base receipt or disbursement is `A`, and where the rate of growth is `g`, the interest rate is `i`, and the number of periods is `N`
+    - It equals $$\frac{(P/A,i^{\circ},N)}{1+g}$$ or $$\left(\frac{(1+i^{\circ})^N-1}{i^{\circ}(1+i^{\circ})^N}\right)\frac{1}{1+g}$$ where $$i^{\circ}=\frac{1+i}{1+g}-1$$
+- Uneven Cash Flows (Non-Standard Annuities and Gradients) - continous contribution, uneven amount every time.
+There are three methods for dealing with this situation:
+  1. Treat each cash flow in the annuity or gradient individually.
+This is most useful when the annuity or gradient series is not large.
+  2. Convert the non-standard annuity or gradient to standard form by changing the compounding period
+  3. Convert the non-standard annuity to standard form by finding an equivalent standard annuity for the compounding period.
+This method cannot be used for gradients
 - When calculating cashflow it's critical to determine the entity(e.g. bank or investor) and the outflows and inflows of the cashflows for this entity, use negative sign for outflows and positive sign for inflows
 - Discounted Cashflow is a method to discount all cashflows from its future value to its present value by compounded the discounted rate(interest rate)
   - Net Present Value(NPV) is the sum of the discounted present value for all inflows and outflows